janakerman/janakerman/src/pages/docker-git-clone/index.md

 # Choose the base image for our final image
 FROM alpine

-# Copy accross the files from our `intermediate` container
+# Copy across the files from our `intermediate` container
 RUN mkdir files
 COPY --from=intermediate /janakerman/README.md /files/README.md
 ```